-If you’re looking for an apron with a little retro flair that is sweet looking, fun and easy to make, this Vintage Apron Pattern is it!
-This darling apron is a great project for beginners!
+If you’re looking for an apron sewing pattern with a little retro flair that is sweet looking, fun and easy to make, this Vintage Apron Pattern is it!
+This darling ruffled apron pattern is a great project for beginners!

 Vintage Apron Pattern